sprintertech/sprinter-sdk/docs/docs/03-sdk/02-advanced-usage.md

 - **token, destinationChain, amount**: These parameters specify the token, destination chain, and amount for the transaction.

-## Integrating with Other Libraries
+## Integrating With Other Libraries

-You can integrate the Sprinter SDK with other libraries and tools in your DApp to enhance functionality.
+You can integrate the Sprinter SDK with other libraries and tools in your dApp to enhance functionality.

 ### Example with Web3.js v4